-First Seme ester Credits
+First Semester Credits

 ENG 101 Freshman English 1 3

 Math or Liberal Arts Scienc e 3

 OFT 106 Keyboarding 1

-BUS 161 Computer Applications for
+Computer Applications for

 Business 3

 ACC 101 Accounting 1 4

 BUS 103 Introduction to Business 3

-Second Ser mester
+Second Semester

 ENG 102 Freshman English 2 3

 Any Social Science 3

-Math or Liberal Arts Scienc
+Math or Liberal Arts Science e 3

 BUS 101 Business Math 3

 MKT 101 Principles of Marketing 3

-Third Sem ester
+Third Semester

 MKT 115 E-Marketing Principles 3

 BUS 201 Business Law 1 3

 MKT 203 Marketing Management 3

 MKT 201 Advertising 3

 BUS 105 Business and Society 3

-Fourth Ser nester
+Fourth Semester

 Any Social Science 3

 MKT 204 Problems in Marketing 3

 BUS 203 Business Communications 3

 MKT 202 Salesmanship or

 MGT 220 Business Internship 3

 ART 123 Visual Comm & Graphic De esign 13

-\It is strongly recommended that students with at least a 2.50 CQPA register for MGT 220.
-Approval of the department chair is required to register for this course. \\Students with sufficient keyboarding ability who pass the keyboarding waiver exam will fulfill this requirement; they do not need to replace the 1 credit.
+It is strongly recommended that students with at least a 2.50 CGPA register for MGT 220.
+Approval of the department chair is required to register for this course.
+Students with sufficient keyboarding ability who pass the keyboarding waiver exam will fulfill this requirement; they do not need to replace the 1 credit.